Bernard D. Ogden was awarded the Military Cross in 1918.

 Cecil Wilson Ogden attested on the 16th January, 1897, at Grantham, aged just 15.
 He was in South Africa, 14/3/1901 to 4/11/1902.
 He was later part of the British Expeditionary Force, end in total served for almost six years, 16/12/1914-1/12/1920, and then staying on until his discharge on the 28th June, 1921.
 His final rank was Regimental Sergeant Major, his conduct described as “Exemplary”.
 When he left, his address was 60 Chaworth Road, West Bridgford.

 Bernard Ogden is described above.
 We can see that two of the three decorated men of the Ogdens were Cecil Ogden D.C.M. and Bernard Ogden M.C.
 The third was probably Walter Ogden, although this has not at present been confirmed.
-They appear to have been a remarkable military family.
+They were quite clearly a remarkable military family.